ms609/Quartet/README.md

 # Quartet

-Quartet is an R package that calculates the Quartet distance between two trees: a measure of their similarity based on the number of shared four-taxon subtrees.
+'[Quartet](https://ms609.github.io/Quartet/)' is an R package that calculates the Quartet distance between two trees: a measure of their similarity based on the number of shared four-taxon subtrees.

 The package uses the `tqDist` algorithm.
-Unlike many other implementations, it distinguishes between quartets that are contradicted by one tree, and quartets that are simply absent due to a lack of resolution (i.e. the presence of polytomies).  `Quartet` makes this distinction in both the quartet metric (function `QuartetStatus`) and the partition metric (i.e. Robinson-Foulds distance;
+Unlike many other implementations, it distinguishes between quartets that are contradicted by one tree, and quartets that are simply absent due to a lack of resolution (i.e. the presence of polytomies).
+'Quartet' makes this distinction in both the quartet metric (function `QuartetStatus()`) and the partition metric (i.e. Robinson-Foulds distance;
-function `SplitStatus`).
+function `SplitStatus()`).

 ## Using the package